Poor Paddy Works on the Railway: As a chanty

-Several versions of this chanty were audio-recorded from the singing of veteran sailors in the 1920s–40s by folklorists like R.W.
-Gordon, J.M.
-Carpenter, and William Main Doerflinger.
-Capt.
-Mark Page, whose sea experience spanned 1849–1879, sang it for Carpenter in the late 1920s.
+Several versions of this chanty were audio-recorded from the singing of veteran sailors in the 1920s–40s by folklorists like R. W. Gordon, J. M. Carpenter, and William Main Doerflinger.
+Captain Mark Page, whose sea experience spanned 1849–1879, sang it for Carpenter in the late 1920s.

 Background

-During the mid-19th century, Irish immigrants worked to build railways in the United States.
+During the mid-19th century, Irish immigrants worked to build railways in the United Kingdom and the United States.
 The song reflects the work that thousands of Irish section crews did as track layers, gaugers, spikers, and bolters.
 The song begins in 1841, during the time of the Irish diaspora.

 Melody

 For a number of versions, the melody of the first lines of each stanza resembles the song "Johnny I Hardly Knew Ye" and "When Johnny Comes Marching Home".

 Oftentimes, the song becomes faster progressively.

 Appearances

 This song has been performed by numerous musicians and singers, including Ewan MacColl, The Weavers, Luke Kelly with The Dubliners, The Wolfe Tones, The Tossers, The Kelly Family, Shane MacGowan with The Pogues and Ferocious Dog, and The Cottars.

 In the Shining Time Station episode "Impractical Jokes," two versions of this song were sung.
 One was sung by Tom Callinan, Matt, and Tanya, and the other was sung by Tex and Rex.